KarpelesLab/smartremote/README.md

 If it doesn't then this will not work (yet.
 In the future it'll just download the whole file, but for now it just doesn't work).

+# TODO

+* When idle, we should continue to download files and attempt to complete them
+* Add support for file data verification (hashes, etc)
+* Add support for file offsets